-1 ICNIRP is an independent international organisation recognised by the World Health Organisation (WHO).
-Its safety guidelines on public exposure to RF radiation are widely accepted by many countries, like Australia, Germany, Norway, South Korea, and Sweden, some of which have already rolled out 5G services.
-The WHO has also found no convincing scientific evidence of adverse health effects from very low RF exposures to populations or individuals.
+1 ICNIRP is an independent international organisation recognised by the WHO.
+Its safety guidelines on public exposure to mobile antenna radiation are widely accepted by many countries, like Australia, Germany, Norway, South Korea, and Sweden, some of which have already rolled out 5G services.